alykhank/resume/resume.md

 #### Candidate for Bachelor of Software Engineering
 ##### University of Waterloo, 2011 -- Present
-* Dean’s Honours List for both Engineering and Mathematics
+* Term Dean’s Honours List for both Engineering and Mathematics